softLeo/project-overview/README.md

 # Welcome to my personal Projects Overview!

-For seeing the file, please enter into the [PDF Doc](personalProjectsDS.pdf).
+To see the file, please enter into the [PDF Doc](personalProjectsDS.pdf).

 Thank you for your interest!